Murder of Elizabeth Fales: Legacy

 Within days of the execution the first of four installments of the Report of the Trial of Jason Fairbanks was published by the Boston firm Russell and Cutler.
 It was 87 pages long and was issued over the course of several months, making it "the first demonstrably popular trial report published in early national New England."
 A number of books and pamphlets would be written about the case in the months and years to come including "one of the earliest novels based on an actual murder case," the Life of Jason Fairbanks: A Novel Founded on Fact.
 Fairbanks' brother, Ebenezer, published a 55-page tract titled The Solemn Declaration of the Late Unfortunate Jason Fairbanks,.
 From the Original Manuscript, composed and signed by himself, a very short time before his death, To Which is Added Some Account of his Life and Character.

 Thomas Thatcher, the minister at the West Church, published a sermon in which he wondered if Fairbanks' hanging and the "riot and confusion" at the end of the day were caused by a hellish legion "of obstreperous, incarnate fiends, who paraded the streets of this peaceful village.
 Other authors also jumped in as well, publishing a large number of poems and broadsides reflecting on Fales and Fairbanks.

 After Fairbanks was dead, attention then turned to those who helped him escape.
 Stephen Fairbanks, two black men named Jacques and Sam, and Henry Dukeham all testified for the commonwealth.
 Isaac Whiting, Reuben Farrington, Ebenezer Fairbanks, Edward Sisk, and a person named Davis were all charged with helping Fairbanks escape.
 Those who testified for the government were acquitted, as were Whiting and Farrington.
 Ebenezer Fairbanks and Sisk were found guilty and sentenced to four months in jail while Davis got two months.
-Timothy Gay, Jr., the jailkeeper, was charged with being complicit with the escape but this was later disproven.
+Timothy Gay Jr., the jailkeeper, was charged with being complicit with the escape but this was later disproved.
 He was, however, turned out of office.